We helped write the sequel to "Cracking the Coding Interview". Read 9 chapters for free

 Mid to senior-level engineers interviewing at Stripe can expect the following process:

-At Stripe, you interview for a specific org but will have engineers involved from across the company on your panel, as well as a hiring manager from the specific org you are interviewing for.
+Stripe has a hybrid process.
+Their eng team is divided into two orgs: Product and Infrastructure.
+You interview for a specific org, but your interview loop will have engineers involved from across the company, as well as a hiring manager from the specific org you are interviewing for.
 There is likely some flexibility in terms of which team in that org you end up on.
 That discussion usually happens post-onsite.
 You will have the opportunity to discuss team placement during the onsite interview with the hiring manager.

 The entire process takes about 6 weeks but can be completed in as little as 2 weeks, particularly if you are a referral, according to our sources.